sorm/sorm.github.com/index.md

 tagline: An elegant and scalable way to do persistence in Scala
 comments: false
 keywords:
-  - SORM Introduction
-  - Introcuction
-  - Home
   - Akka
   - Actors
   - Concurrency
   - Multithreading
-  - Pooling
+  - Connection Pooling
+  - Case Class
 ---

-SORM is a purely Scala-oriented object-relational mapping framework designed to eliminate boilerplate and maximize productivity while embracing functional programming concepts.
+SORM is a Scala ORM framework designed to eliminate boilerplate code with a high level abstraction and embracing functional programming concepts.

 ##Features

 * **Complete abstraction from relational concepts**.
-You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and one-to-many relations.
+You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and relations.
 * **An intuitive and centralized connection-agnostic API of just a few methods**.
 No tangled implicit constructions polluting your namespace and functionality scatterred across multiple components.
 * **Automated schema generation**.
 * **Multithreading**.
 A single SORM instance can safely be used across multiple threads and seamlessly integrates into actor-based concurrent systems, like Akka.